 Figure 12- Diagram block of the proposed reinforcement learning elements within the feedback loop for a down-link pair with the receiver at ground and transmitter in space.

 Seeking to optimize the learning and the overall communications performance, hybrid machine learning techniques might allow for action cost predictions while building models for future usage during autonomous operations.
-Our team expect to experiment with reinforcement learning and neural networks, as illustrated by Figure 13
+Our team expects to experiment with reinforcement learning and neural networks, as illustrated by Figure 13